How To Remove Gap Filler or Spray Foam From Hands

 1. ACETONE

 Acetone can remove the stickiness from spray foam if it hasn't dried yet.
-Apply nail polish remover or Acetone to a rag and massage the spray foam.
-This prevents the foam from sticking to your skin because it is done before it dries.
+Put nail polish remover or acetone on a cloth and massage the spray foam into it.
+This prevents the foam from sticking to your skin before it dries.

 2. INDUSTRIAL HAND CLEANER